 The NEEDR's labor market is characterized by high educational attainment and a large labor force.
-Since the Great Recession of 2008, the unemployment rate for the Region has declined and more individuals are in the workforce earning more than ever before.
-Occupational skill requirements are increasing in many industries, both across the nation and in the northeast Illinois Region, as are the typical entry-level educational attainment.
-Table 10 details the 2018 employment by typical entry-level education in the United States.
+Since 2018, there has been a decline in the workforce for NEEDR, the distribution across typical entry-level education has not shifted but the median income has increased at all levels.
+As has been the trend, occupational skill requirements continue to increase in many industries, both across the nation and in the northeast Illinois Region, as are the typical entry-level educational attainment.
+Table 10 details the 20120 employment by typical entry-level education in the United States.

-Table 10: Employment, Wages, and Projected Change in Employment by Typical Entry-Level Education (employment in thousands)
+Table 11: Employment, Wages, and Projected Change in Employment by Typical Entry-Level Education (employment in thousands)